ECAT Pre Computer Science Chapter 5 MCQ Test With Answer

 D. BHz

-A. Radius of the circle
+A. The axis of the sphere

 D. None of these